carolina-brager/Social-Media-Android-App/README.txt

 Final Project for CSC 216 - Mobile App Development in Android.

 The goal of the project was to design a social media app.
-The project uses the Model-View-Controller design pattern for organizaition and separation of concerns.
+The project uses the Model-View-Controller design pattern for organization and separation of concerns.

 Model: includes information for the database of the app.
 View: All of the activites for the app which are separated into non-logged in activties and logged in activities.